 The Club is currently involved in various legal proceedings.
 The estimate of the probable costs for the resolution of these claims has been developed in consultation with its counsel handling the defense in these matters and is based upon an analysis of potential results.
 In the opinion of management and its legal counsel, the eventual liability under these lawsuits or claims, if any, will not have a material or adverse effect on the Club's financial position and results of operations.
 It is possible, however, that the future results of operations could be materially affected by changes in the estimates or in the effectiveness of the strategies relating to these proceedings.

-The Club has provision for probable claims amounting to ₱5,668,575 as at June 30, 2022 and 2021 (see Note 14).
+The Club has provision for probable claims amounting to P7,268,575 and P5,668,575 as at June 30, 2023 and 2022, respectively (see Note 14).

 4. Cash and Cash Equivalents